Yellowcake boomtown

 A yellowcake boomtown also known as a uranium boomtown, is a town or community that rapidly increases in population and economics due to the discovery of uranium ore-bearing minerals, and the development of uranium mining, milling or enrichment activities.
 After these activities cease, the town "goes bust" and the population decreases rapidly.

-Yellowcake (uranium oxide) is partially refined uranium ore, called so because of its bright yellow color.
+The namesake refers to Yellowcake (uranium oxide) which is partially refined uranium ore, called so because of its bright yellow color.

-Jeffrey City, Wyoming is considered a yellowcake boomtown whose "boom" began in 1957, and by 1988 the town had gone "bust" with only a few residents left.

 Uranium "gold rush"

 During the Cold War era in the mid-1950s, uranium became a valuable commodity.
 The sense of urgency to find and extract uranium and uranium-bearing ores was fueled by the rapidly developing nuclear weapons stockpile in response to the nuclear-arms race between the U.S. and the Soviet Union.
 This uranium mining boom was considered by prospectors, miners and investors as the new "gold rush".